eigenein/led-strip/README.md

 ## Device unique identifier

 The device mounts SPIFFS and looks for the file `/uuid.txt`.
-If the file is missing, a new random UUID is generated and written to the file.
+If the file is missing, a new random UUID is generated and written to the file. *Do not share the UUID!*

 ## Communication